UbiCastTeam/moodle-filter_ubicast/README.md

 First, you need to turn on the filter in the `/admin/filters.php` page of your Moodle instance.

 Then, you need to enable the `<img>` tag insertion in the `atto_ubicast` plugin.
 This can be done in the `atto_ubicast` plugin settings: `/admin/settings.php?section=atto_ubicast_settings`.

+## Feature: Rendering as playlist

+Optionally, this plugin can render multiple media in the same text using a playlist: a block with the player on the left and the list of media on the right.
+If some content is present between media, no playlist will be rendered.

+This feature is disabled by default and can be enabled in the plugin settings: `/admin/settings.php?section=filtersettingubicast`.